Pairing up in an office takes 30 seconds. Doing it remotely takes 30 minutes and a calendar invite that makes engineers angry.

 The flexibility of conversations in Gather means engineers can easily pair up without the hassle of formal meetings.
 This leads to shorter, more productive conversations.

-One user on G2 reported that using Gather reduced their code review times from 2+ days to under 1.
+One user on G2 reported that using Gather reduced their remote code review time from 2+ days to under 1.
 The transparency of conversations, plus the freedom to join or leave at any time, increased the frequency of their pairing sessions, ultimately allowing them to release to production faster.

-3. Efficiency: Multiple people can share screens and annotate at the same time
+3. Efficiency: Multiple people can share screens at the same time

-When you pair up on Gather, multiple people can simultaneously share their screens, making it easy to switch between them.
+When you pair up on Gather, multiple people can share their screens simultaneously, making it easy to switch between them.

 From G2 | What do you like best about Gather?

-Screen sharing for code pairing or presenting a demo works great!
+Screen sharing for code pairing or demo presentations works great!
 For someone who believes remote work is superior for both productivity and work-life balance, Gather is the perfect tool to make that work style shine.

 Daniel L. Software Developer